 Case 1: The Seagate external hard drive is NTFS formatted

-Most of the time, a Seagate external hard drive being read-only on Mac is because the file system of this disk is the Windows NT file system (NTFS).
-That's because macOS disabled the NTFS write support by default.
+However, macOS disabled the NTFS write support by default.
 If you connect an NTFS formatted external hard drive to your Mac, you will find that files on this disk will be locked or show as read-only.
-You can only read this NTFS formatted Seagate external hard drive on Mac.
+You can only read but can't add files to this Seagate external hard drive on Mac.

 How to check if your Seagate hard drive is NTFS formatted on Mac?